 The Best Brands Like Canada Goose:

-What you need to know: Mackage is a celebrity favourite – this brand has been spotted on countless celebrities including Madonna, Blake Lively, Olivia Culpo and Hayden Panettiere.
-The brand is rather new in the industry – Mackage was born in 1999 to bridge the gap between functional, warm outerwear, and fashion.
+Mackage is a celebrity favorite – this brand has been spotted on countless celebrities including Madonna, Blake Lively, Olivia Culpo and Hayden Panettiere.
+The brand is rather new in the industry; Mackage was born in 1999 to bridge the gap between functional, warm outerwear, and fashion.
 So far it has succeeded incredibly well in its mission.

-What you need to know: The North Face offers a wide variety of outerwear products including coats, parkas, fleece, but also backpacks, tents, and sleeping packs – perfect for campers of all sorts!
+The North Face offers a wide variety of outerwear products including coats, parkas, fleeces, but also backpacks, tents, and sleeping packs – perfect for campers and outdoor enthusiasts!

-The company caters most towards college students, climbers, mountaineers and people with an active outdoors lifestyle.
+The company caters mostly to college students, climbers, mountaineers and people with an active lifestyle.
 Not only that, they sponsor over 50 professional athletes, including Johnny Collinson, Jez Bragg and Fernanda Maciel.